ealopera/PLN_del_CDM/README.md

 Created on: 07-07-2021. \
 Contact information: ealopera@gmail.com

+### General requirements
+For proper function, we recommend to use R with the following packages isntalled: "tidyverse","data.table","ggpubr","kinship2","coxme","optparse".

 ### 1. Independent analysis for quantitative phenotypes
 The script Phenotype_analysis_lmekin will calculate the mixed model \